 The Scope of Authority

-The scope of a power of attorney denotes what actions an Agent can take on the Principal’s behalf.
-Different types of power of attorney, such as General Power of Attorney, Limited Power of Attorney, and Medical Power of Attorney, confer different scopes of authority.
-For example, a General Power of Attorney allows an Agent to perform a wide range of activities, from managing finances to making healthcare decisions, while a Limited Power of Attorney maintains a more narrow focus, giving authority in specific situations only.
+The scope of a power of attorney designation denotes what an Agent can perform on the Principal’s behalf.
+The types of power of attorney such as General Power of Attorney, Limited Power of Attorney, and Medical Power of Attorney determine different scopes of power.
+A General Power of Attorney, for instance, enables an Agent to a wide range of tasks like managing financial matters and healthcare decisions, while a Limited Power of Attorney is more specific and gives authority only in certain circumstances.

 Validity and Duration